-- Decks can be heavy and can injure through poor handling. - Do not store Steeldeck® where it is exposed to rain or high moisture conditions.
-Wet conditions or high moisture will cause the steel to corrode and the plywood to rot, reducing the strength of Steeldeck®. - Platforms built from Steeldeck® may require bracing.
+- Decks can be heavy and can injure through poor handling.
+We recommend handling the decks while wearing steel-toed boots and gloves, if possible. - Do not store Steeldeck[®] where it is exposed to rain or high moisture conditions.
+Wet conditions or high moisture will cause the steel to corrode and the plywood to rot, reducing the strength of Steeldeck[®]. - Platforms built from Steeldeck[®] may require bracing.
 Generally platforms up to 5'0 high will not require bracing but if in doubt seek advice.